Across The Years is a fixed-time event featuring several race options.

 3. Any runner seeking a record must never have a non-participant accompany them, per USATF and IAU rules.
 Any runner seeking a record is encouraged to be familiar with rules regarding these matters.

 Your time and distance for each completed lap will be recorded automatically using an electronic chip based timing system.
+You will be issued a timing transponder that is worn around the ankle.
 It is the runners’ responsibility to have the chip on their person at all times!
 Laps done without a chip are not counted by the timing system.
 There are no exceptions!
 A secondary timing system will be placed halfway around the track to verify laps completed.
-Up-to-date lap totals will be displayed instantaneously when runners cross the start line, and a leaderboard will be available with places and totals for all runners on a separate monitor.
+Up-to-date lap totals will be displayed instantaneously when runners cross the start line, and a leader board will be available with places and totals for all runners on a separate monitor.
 Additionally, updates will be broadcast to the race Web site every few seconds during the race.
 Invite your friends to watch your progress online during your run!
 If you believe that you might set a state, national or international record, we ask that you please inform race management prior to the race and when you are nearing your mark.

 Across The Years is run on a certified course.
 Record setting performances will be recognized as official by record-keeping institutions if their guidelines are followed.
 Race results will be forwarded to the Arizona state record keeper who will then forward them to the national record keeper.
 The state record keeper will update or establish official state records for each of the three events.
 In order to be eligible for a certified record, you must do three things:

 - Inform the race director of your intent to pursue a record.
 There is a place on the registration form to do this, but you may decide any time before the race begins.

 - Start and finish the race at the designated times, though you need not be on the track when the race ends.

 - Do not use a pacer at any time.
 If you have questions, please ask a race official beforehand.